 Should you use a paintbrush or a roller to paint wood?
 The answer: both.
 Paintbrushes and rollers have overlapping roles in this project, with one tool compensating for the other tool's deficiencies.
-A good example of this is the technique called back-brushing, in which the roller is followed immediately by the paintbrush to eliminate lines.
+A good example of this is the technique called back-brushing, in which the roller is followed immediately by the paintbrush to eliminate lines and drips.

 Rollers cover large areas quickly but they cannot reach into corners.
 A high-density foam roller will absorb less paint than a conventional microfiber roller cover that is used on walls.
 This translates to a smoother paint surface, with no discernible texture.